 4. TAX BENEFITS MAKE GIFTS A MUTUALLY-BENEFICIAL SOLUTION.

 Unfortunately, wealth is often associated with tax burdens.
 If you are considering donating to a charity, a planned gift could help alleviate this headache.
 There are many forms of assets you can donate to a charity, such as funds from your IRA, appreciated securities like stocks, and personal property such as real estate, farm equipment, oil and gas royalties, artwork, etc. Using similar assets to create a planned gift will greatly reduce taxes.
 Refer to our past article, “Maximize Your Year-End Charitable Contributions,” by accounting and tax expert Andy Beakey ’84, for detailed information on the advantages charitable giving provides taxpayers.

 5. YOU BECOME A PRESTIGIOUS HERITAGE MEMBER.

 If you plan a gift with the Texas A&M Foundation, you receive an invitation to join an elite group of fellow Texas A&M supporters.
 Once you become a Heritage Member, we recognize your commitment to providing a brighter future for the university by inviting you to annual donor appreciation events, such as the Heritage Tailgate held each fall.
-Your name is also displayed as a Heritage Member on the glass panels in Legacy Hall at the Jon L. Hagler Center.
+You'll also receive special member-only mailings and be included in exclusive opportunities to network with other Aggies.